makersmakingchange/Twitch-Switch/README.md

 --->
 ## Attribution

-The Lift Switch was designed by Horizon Health’s, Stan Cassidy Centre for Rehabilitation's (SCCR) Rehabilitation Engineering Department.
+The Twitch Switch was designed by the Rehabilitation Engineering Department at Horizon Health's, Stan Cassidy Centre for Rehabilitation (SCCR).
 Development was supported through the Government of Canada's Innovation Science and Economic Development [Accessible Technology Program](https://ised-isde.canada.ca/site/accessible-technology-program).
 The ATP program enabled SCCR to deploy numerous Twitch Switches to users at reduced cost.

 The latest design (V3.0) incorporates feedback and suggestions from numerous users, clinicians, and volunteer makers.

 The latest design incorporates several commercially available open source hardware components from [Adafruit](https://www.adafruit.com/).
 The Twitch Switch firmware utilizes the [Arduino](https://www.arduino.cc/) development platform, and a number of libraries developed and shared by the open source community.

 <!---
 This is the attribution for the template.